danielnuriyev/better-etl/README.md

 - Map/reduce
 - Centralized logging.
 This allows centralized monitoring.

-[Here](./etl-features.pdf) is another mosr specific list of featuers.
+[Here](./etl-features.pdf) is another more specific list of featuers.

 ## Design